Charleston Conference: Publications

 The conference is associated with the publication Against the Grain, which began as a newsletter for conference attendees in 1989.
 Against the Grain has become a periodical for librarians, dealing with a broad range of topics in librarianship including American copyright law.

 As of 2000, the Conference published papers from the conference in the form of the Charleston Conference Proceedings.
+As of November 12, 2024, Annual Reviews launched a new digital publication on librarianship, called Katina Magazine in honor of Katina Strauch.